 "We did not find any improvements in the art students' purely perceptual skills or related brain activity relative to a control group of students who did not study art.
 We did, however, find that the art students improved in the ability to quickly translate observations of human figures into gesture drawings, and that fine-grained patterns of drawing-related neural activity in the cerebellum and cerebral cortex increasingly differentiated the art students from the control group over the course of the study."

 The brain was, indeed, able to adapt to learning a new skill.
 Researchers were able to see the participants' brains change in response to this new information.
-So, the next time you complain to your friend that you wish you could draw as well as him/her — put in the effort to learn and it just might happen.
+So, the next time you complain to your friends that you wish you could draw as well as them — put in the effort to learn and it just might happen.